thesubtlety/DetectionLab/README.md

 # Detection Lab

+Fork replacing Splunk with Elasticsearch, nxlog, and Kibana.

+Kibana API is lacking.
+Only indexing Sysmon and Event logs currently.

 ## Purpose
 This lab has been designed with defenders in mind.
 Its primary purpose is to allow the user to quickly build a Windows domain that comes pre-loaded with security tooling and some best practices when it comes to system logging configurations.
 It can easily be modified to fit most needs or expanded to include additional hosts.